S73 Electric Piano

 Tired Of Waiting…

-“Early this year (2022) I went back to these electric piano recordings and reworked them again.
+“In 2022 I went back to these electric piano recordings and reworked them again.
 The S73 Electric Piano is the result.
 It’s the most realistic electric piano of this type I’ve ever played.

 Most electric piano emulations focus on one thing - the “bark” for example - and forget about tines or warmth.
 I understand why this is, but still hate the way these instruments sound, even if they are best-sellers.
 I set out to solve this problem and develop a versatile, playable, affordable, authentic instrument that sounded like the ones on records I admire.